-Here at Nottingham High School we are delighted to be welcoming girls in to the school, after the many years of planning it has been extremely rewarding and exciting to finally make the move to becoming a co-educational school.
+Here at Nottingham High School we are delighted to have welcomed girls in to the school, after the many years of planning it was extremely rewarding and exciting to finally make the move to becoming a co-educational school.

 The new boys and girls joining the school will be joining a diverse, down-to-earth and academic community where their intellectual curiosity will be encouraged and they will be championed as individuals.
 They will be treated with warmth and kindness, make lifelong friends and, ultimately, leave us, like previous generations, as well-rounded, confident and grounded young people.